-- (i) The initial-condition control-variables that define the original 4D-Var problem. - (ii) A representation of model error (for weak-constraint 4D-Var), see Trémolet (2003). - (iii) The TOVS control vector (LTOVSCV), used to estimate surface skin temperature and simplified cloud variables (pressure and fraction) at the radiance field-of-view locations.
+- (i) The initial-condition control-variables that define the original 4D-Var problem. - (ii) A representation of model error (for weak-constraint 4D-Var), see ?. - (iii) The TOVS control vector (LTOVSCV), used to estimate surface skin temperature and simplified cloud variables (pressure and fraction) at the radiance field-of-view locations. - (iv) Components for the limited-area model ALADIN.